brigh-debug/Flashscore--study-app/replit.md

 ### Deployment

-The application is configured for production deployment:
+The application is configured for Replit deployment with autoscale:

-**Backend (Render)**:
-- Deployment config: `render.yaml`
-- Build: `npm install -g pnpm && pnpm install && cd apps/backend && pnpm run build`
-- Start: `cd apps/backend && pnpm start`
-- Port: 10000 (set via environment variable)
-- Host: 0.0.0.0 (production), localhost (development)

-**Frontend (Vercel)**:
-- Deployment config: `apps/frontend/vercel.json`
+**Replit Deployment**:
 - Build: `pnpm install && cd apps/frontend && pnpm build`
-- Output: `apps/frontend/.next`
+- Start: `cd apps/frontend && pnpm start`
+- Port: 5000 (serves on 0.0.0.0)
-- Framework: Next.js
+- Deployment type: Autoscale (stateless Next.js app)
+- Click the "Deploy" button in Replit to publish your app

+**External Deployment Options** (optional):
+- Backend can be deployed to Render using `render.yaml`
-- API rewrites configured for backend integration
+- Frontend previously configured for Vercel (see `apps/frontend/vercel.json`)

-See `DEPLOYMENT.md` for detailed deployment instructions.

 ## Development